Ask the Historian

 Q: What was the sporting goods store in downtown Elmhurst during the 70s and 80s?

-A: I believe you are thinking of Chipain’s Sporting Goods (pictured at right), which was located at 126 N. York St. circa 1947 – 1994.
+I believe you are thinking of Chipain’s Sporting Goods (pictured at right), which was located at 126 N. York St. circa 1947 – 1994.
 They had a full line of sports equipment including school jackets (Willowbrook, Addison Trail and York); trophies; guns and ammunition; fishing equipment; track shoes, hockey equipment; swim suits, jump ropes, gym shorts & shirts, gym bags; table tennis paddles and camping gear.

-Q: I was wondering if you had any information of previous businesses at 152 N. York – the new home of the Elmhurst Olive Company.
+Q: I was wondering if you had any information of previous businesses at 152 N. York – the current home of the Elmhurst Olive Company.
 I seem to recall a jewelry store at that location now stands?

-A: There have been several businesses at 152 N. York over the years, particularly because there was retail space on the ground level on York Street and offices upstairs.
+There have been several businesses at 152 N. York over the years, particularly because there was retail space on the ground level on York Street and offices upstairs.
 Some of the businesses that have been at the address are, in alphabetical order: Delmar Studios (photography), Elmhurst Jewelers, Elmhurst Jewelry and Optical Shop, The Elmhurst Leader, Irving Giese, Illinois Liquidating Corporation, Let’s Have a Party, London Jewelers, McGrath’s Elmhurst Jewelry and Optical, Piper Studio of Photography, Public Service Company of Northern Illinois, The Shopping News, Frank Snite, Theatre Historical Society of America, George Wermuth and York Studio (photography).

 Q: Do you have any information about the Weber’s Bakery Building on York?

-A: The G. Weber Building, 110-112 N. York Street (pictured at right), is one of the earliest buildings remaining in Elmhurst’s central business district.
+A: The G. Weber Building, 110-112 N. York Street (pictured at left), is one of the earliest buildings remaining in Elmhurst’s central business district.
 Built for Gottfried Weber circa 1906 in a Queen Anne style, this commercial block retains many original features.
 The building served as a bakery for almost 60 years.
 As of 2012, the building houses Tannin's Wine Bar and Boutique.

 Q: I just completed restoration on a 1964 Corvette and was told it was sold in 1964 from Zepflak (sic) Chevrolet in Elmhurst.
 Can I get the original address or any other information for the history of my car?